Tube Guitar Amp Overdrive

 Asymmetric Clipping, Duty Cycle Modulation and Even Harmonics

 If a tube is biased perfectly between grid clipping and cutoff it is possible to get equal (symmetric) clipping where both the positive and negative lobe of the guitar signal are equally cut off and flattened.
-But even when biased perfectly bias shift will cause asymmetric clipping so asymmetric clipping is much more common in tube amplifiers than symmetric clipping.
+But even when biased perfectly bias excursion will cause asymmetric clipping so asymmetric clipping is much more common in tube amplifiers than symmetric clipping.
+Asymmetric clipping generates ear pleasing even order harmonics and minimizes nasty sounding odd harmonics.
+When a guitarist pushes a tube amp hard enough to get symmetric clipping, using volume control or pick intensity, odd order harmonics greatly increase making the overdrive tone sound more "angry".

 Symmetric Soft and Hard Clipping